Handling forms and paperwork

 When you travel for conferences, fieldwork, and so on, you need to complete an online ANU Approval to Travel form.
 This also acts as your travel insurance.
 Make sure you take your Chubb travel assistance card with you.
 If you have applied to Crawford for funding, you must wait until you have confirmation that the funding has been considered and approved by the HDR Committee before you submit a travel approval request online — otherwise, the travel request cannot be granted.
 If you have submitted but not yet received an approval for admission to the degree letter and you are travelling on university business, you should also still submit an approval form.
 You do not need travel approval for annual leave.

-Once you have email confirmation that part or all of your funding request has been approved by the Committee, there are a few fields in the online form where you need the following information to complete the application:
+Once you have email confirmation that part or all of your funding request has been approved by the Committee, you will need the following information to complete the application:

 Payment method: “Direct payment” must be selected.
 If “Advance payment” is ticked, funds received via advance payment will have to be repaid in full.